Skip to main content

 • music

 The music in the game has received a mixed reception, with many players praising its quality and variety, particularly noting standout tracks that enhance the gameplay experience.
-While some found the soundtrack memorable and fitting for the game's atmosphere, others felt it was less impressive compared to previous titles in the series.
-Overall, the music is generally considered good, contributing positively to the game's ambiance, though opinions vary on its memorability and impact.
+While some find the soundtrack memorable and fitting for the game's atmosphere, others feel it lacks the impact of previous titles in the series, with a few describing it as forgettable or repetitive.
+Overall, the music contributes positively to the game's presentation, though opinions vary on its memorability and effectiveness during combat.

 • “The music for this game is actually really good!”